.

 * Colitis

-Movement Education is a unique system of integration that supports and advances the goals of Rolfing® Structural Integration.
-While Rolfing@ changes structure directly through fascial manipulation, Movement Education integrates long-term structural change by altering well established movement patterns.
+Movement Education is a unique system of integration that supports and advances the goals of Structural Integration.
+While Structural Integration changes structure directly through fascial manipulation, Movement Education integrates long-term structural change by altering well established movement patterns.
 It helps the client explore the sensations of freer and more fluid motion during breathing, walking, bending, lifting and other simple daily movements.
-Movement Education is blended throughout each Rolfing® session to address specific functional challenges.
+Movement Education is blended throughout each session to address specific functional challenges.

 Movement Education can benefit: